MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/file-attachment.md

 ### Search through knowledge article attachments

-If your site uses Lucene .NET [search](overview.md), you can enable the portal to search through knowledge article attachments by setting the **Sync knowledge article attachments to site** option to **Yes** in the Dynamics 365 Customer Service admin center or Customer Service Hub app.
+If your site uses Lucene .NET [search](overview.md), you can enable the website to search through knowledge article attachments by setting the **Sync knowledge article attachments to site** option to **Yes** in the Dynamics 365 Customer Service admin center or Customer Service Hub app.
 You don't need to configure this option if your site is using Dataverse search, you'll be able to search through knowledge article attachments by default.

 This allows search to look through knowledge article attachments and make information easily accessible to knowledge consumers.
 With this attachment capability, you won’t need to use the notes attachments for the site.
 Knowledge article attachments will automatically be synced to the notes attachment.
 More information: [Update knowledge article attachments for portal](/dynamics365/customer-service/customer-service-hub-user-guide-knowledge-article?tabs=customerserviceadmincenter#update-knowledge-article-attachments-for-portal)

 ## Update site configurations

-If you already have a portal before April 2018 and you've upgraded your site to the latest version, you must use the following configurations to have the same user experience as a new installation.
+If you already have a website before April 2018 and you've upgraded your site to the latest version, you must use the following configurations to have the same user experience as a new installation.

 ### Content Snippets